Proposal to tax big businesses will be shelved by Seattle City Council during coronavirus emergency

 The decision by Council President M. Lorena González and Councilmember Teresa Mosqueda will stall the big-business tax championed by Councilmembers Kshama Sawant and Tammy Morales, who already faced opposition from Mayor Jenny Durkan.

-The Open Public Meetings Act (OPMA)-related proclamation issued by Gov. Jay Inslee in March and extended until May 31, says agencies are prohibited from meeting in person and from deliberating matters remotely, “unless those matters are necessary and routine matters or are matters necessary to respond to the COVID-19 outbreak and the current public health emergency.”
+The Open Public Meetings Act (OPMA)-related proclamation, issued by Gov. Jay Inslee in March and extended until May 31, says agencies are prohibited from meeting in person and from deliberating matters remotely, “unless those matters are necessary and routine matters or are matters necessary to respond to the COVID-19 outbreak and the current public health emergency.”

 The council’s budget committee, chaired by Mosqueda, met twice last month via teleconference to consider the proposal by Sawant and Morales to enact a payroll tax on corporations with annual wage bills over $7 million, and a third remote meeting was scheduled for next week.
 But Councilmember Lisa Herbold skipped both discussions and wrote a letter to González last week expressing concern about compliance with the state proclamation.

-The Sawant-Morales proposal cites the coronavirus civil emergency that Durkan and the council declared in March and includes a plan to send coronavirus-crisis relief checks to Seattle households.
+The Sawant-Morales proposal cites the civil emergency that Durkan and the council declared in March and includes a plan to send coronavirus-crisis relief checks to Seattle households.
 The proposal also includes the tax, which would not have an end date.

 In interviews Thursday, González and Mosqueda said they now agree with Herbold that the council shouldn’t be considering the tax until Inslee’s proclamation expires.
 González sets the agendas for full council meetings, where final votes are taken.
 Mosqueda sets the budget-committee agendas.

-“Though there are some components of the legislation that are related to the current public health crisis, there are also many components of the legislation that are intended to outlive this crisis and are just completely unrelated to COVID-19,” González said, also making her case in a memo.
+“Though there are some components of the legislation that are related to the current public health crisis, there are also many components of the legislation that are intended to outlive this crisis and are just completely unrelated to COVID-19,” González said, making her case in a memo, as well.
 “As long as the bills stay the way they are, they represent a pretty significant risk … to continue to have meetings without the option for in-person viewing.”

 The council does need to talk about new progressive sources of revenue, but now is not the time, Mosqueda said.
 “We’re all going to be better served by having that discussion when people can fully engage,” she said.